Article contents

 The monthly repayments themselves can change depending on how long the mortgage will be for, so there is some flexibility in your 50s, for instance, you might be able to opt for a 20 year mortgage and get lower monthly repayments.

 If you’re self-employed, don’t fret.
-You can you still use your self-employed income to get a mortgage – it’s a bit different to a salary from a full-time job, but you should be able to use the last 2 years income as evidence you have a stable income.
+You can still use your self-employed income to get a mortgage – it’s a bit different to a salary from a full-time job, but you should be able to use the last 2 years income as evidence you have a stable income.

 If you’re just newly self-employed, you might struggle, so it can be best to wait a bit longer, but you never know – speak to a mortgage broker to see what they can do.